Register Your Interest

 - Kayleigh Teague, VP Education & Democracy 2014-15

-Becoming a full-time Sabbatical Officer for the next year, from June, is the best way to effect change for students at the University of Portsmouth.
-You will gain an amazing amount of experience, develop new skills, work with the highest levels of the University and lead a registered charity as one of its trustees.
+Becoming a full-time Elected Officer for the next year, from June, is the best way to effect change for students at the University of Portsmouth.
+You will gain an amazing amount of experience, develop new skills, work with the highest levels of the University and as a registered charity as one of its trustees.

-Sabbatical Officers (Sabbs) are the full-time leaders of the Students’ Union.
+Elected Officers are the full-time leaders of the Students’ Union.
 As trustees of a registered charity, you will directly steer the work of the Union and everything we do.
 Day-to-day you could be helping other students in need, chairing important meetings with the University or putting on events.
-By the time you complete your year as a Sabb, you will have played a huge part in a range of projects, not only shaping the Union, but the University as well.
+By the time you complete your year as an Officer, you will have played a huge part in a range of projects, not only shaping the Union, but the University as well.

 It may sound like a long time, but a year really does go by in a flash at the Union.
 There’s so much going on from the get-go, that at the end of your 12-month post you’ll be able to look back and say ‘Wow, I really did all that’.
 A year may sound like a big investment, but it’s most certainly a sound one - you will get a fantastic experience in return that not many others will have, something that employers will be really keen to learn about.
 Your experience as a trustee, a leader, a public speaker can all be found within this 12-month window.
 It’s a fantastic challenge, where you’ll learn lots about yourself and how to work with others.

-Holding office as a Sabbatical Officer and representing over 24,000 students is a full-time role (35 hours a week) with a starting salary of £19,000.
+Holding office as an Elected Officer and representing over 24,000 students is a full-time role (35 hours a week) with a starting salary of c£19,000.
 It's one of the most fun experiences that you get paid to do.
 You’ll also get a pension setup and receive other benefits including 30 days of annual leave (on top of bank holidays and the five day Christmas closure).

 In addition, the Union offers flexible working hours helping you to work when it best suits you and ‘flex’ any overtime you have accrued to bag an extra day off.

 No previous experience required.
-To nominate and apply for these positions, you will need the following credential: you must be a student.
+To nominate and apply for these positions, you will need the following credential: you must be a student on a course that leads to a University of Portsmouth award.
 That’s it.

 You don’t have to have lots of work experience or have been involved in the Students’ Union before.
 Your passion for Portsmouth is the most important thing, and it’s your drive and ideas that will persuade other students to vote for you.

 As a Sabbatical Officer, you'll be helping others everyday.
-As a team, the Sabbatical Officers work together to support one another.
+As a team, the Elected Officers work together to support one another.

 Working for a registered charity is ultimately rewarding, you will be contributing to the student experience at Portsmouth and be part of the student movement in the UK.